 Parasport is a web based signposting tool run by the British Paralympic Association to provide information to disabled people who want to play sport, whether recreationally or competitively.

 Find a Guide has been created by British Blind Sport & England Athletics to support people with visual impairment start, get back to or continue running.
 All guide runners have all attended a Sight Loss Awareness & Guide Running workshop and are DBS checked.

-If you would like to know more about the Inclusion and Diversity Forum or would like to get involved, please email Daniel Allen.
+If you have any questions for us or you would like to know more about the Inclusion and Diversity Forums then please contact Amy Baker.